rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 This section describes how to provide parallel logins that allow your user to be logged in at multiple providers in parallel, e.g. at Learning Layers and GitHub.
 The initial problem is that there is only one <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService> which only provides one <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.OidcProvider>.
-The <i5.Toolkit.Core.ServiceCore.ServiceManager> also only allows to register one instance of each class.
+The <i5.Toolkit.Core.ServiceCore.ServiceManager> also only allows registering one instance of each class.

 Hence, the solution is to create a new class for each provider that you have and let it inherit from the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService>.
 This way, you can register e.g. a `LearnignLayersOIDCService` and a `GitHubOIDCService` at the same time.